We’re all hoping for a better, more travel-focused 2021. The Airbnb trends are in, and it’s looking good for the hospitality industry!

-Travel industry insiders are forecasting that travellers will opt for more alternative types of accommodation next year.
-Airbnb vacation rental hosts with more unique properties will most probably see an increase in interest in 2021 as travellers thirst for quirky and out-of-the-ordinary experiences.
+Travel industry insiders are forecasting that travelers will opt for more alternative types of accommodation next year.
+Airbnb vacation rental hosts with more unique properties will most probably see an increase in interest in 2021 as travelers thirst for quirky and out-of-the-ordinary experiences.

-Privacy has never been a more critical concern for travellers.
-Staying in crowded resorts, shared hostels and shared homes saw a sharp decrease in popularity when COVID-19 started making headlines.
+Privacy has never been a more critical concern for travelers.
+Staying in crowded resorts, shared hostels, and shared homes saw a sharp decrease in popularity when COVID-19 started making headlines.
 Bookings for these types of accommodations have not yet returned to their pre-pandemic popularity.

 Airbnb Trends: Shorter, More Expensive Stays

-You would think that travellers would opt for longer stays in order to escape their reality for as long as possible, but this doesn’t seem to apply to every type of traveller.
-Perhaps this generation of travellers is craving more luxurious, more private residences in light of the current global situation.
+You would think that travelers would opt for longer stays in order to escape their reality for as long as possible, but this doesn’t seem to apply to every type of traveler.
+Perhaps this generation of travelers is craving more luxurious, more private residences in light of the current global situation.

 This presents certain Airbnb vacation rental hosts with a unique opportunity to increase their prices while still enjoying consistent bookings.
 Whole-home hosts have the most to gain with groups choosing to rent an entire property instead of just a room in order to avoid the possibility of COVID infection.
 This trend ties into the next item on our list of travel trends for 2021…